Survey of Students

-The German School Barometer Pupils provides representative information on the mental and academic well-being of pupils from the perspective of children (8-10 years) and young people (11-17 years) and their parents/guardians in Germany.
+The German School Barometer Students provides representative information on the mental and academic well-being of students from the perspective of children (8-10 years) and young people (11-17 years) and their parents/guardians in Germany.
 From 2024, we will observe this still too often neglected group of actors in schools in an annual longitudinal section (panel survey).
-In fall 2024, the first German School Barometer Pupils will be published on the following topics: current psychological and academic well-being, assessment of the quality of teaching and the quality of relationships with teachers, psychosocial support services and barriers at school.
-In addition to comprehensive socio-demographic data, we will also collect their assessment of their children's mental and academic well-being as well as psychosocial support structures inside and outside of school.
+In fall 2024, the first German School Barometer Students was published on the following topics: current psychological and academic well-being, assessment of the quality of teaching and the quality of relationships with teachers, psychosocial support services and barriers at school.
+In addition to comprehensive socio-demographic data, we also collected their assessment of their children's mental and academic well-being as well as psychosocial support structures inside and outside of school.

 schulbarometer_visual_schueler